 To popularise the service and to encourage its use, Google launched the Translate API - a programming interface that allowed coders to integrate Google Translate functionality into their websites and applications.
 Its use is widespread, but that's not stopping the advertising giant from shutting its doors at the end of the year.

-According to a note quietly posted to the Google Translate API Code page late yesterday, the service is now officially deprecated - and its users will see the number of requests they are able to make each day limited until it eventually ceases completely on the 1st of December this year.
+According to a note quietly posted to the Google Translate API Code page 26 May 2011, the service is now officially deprecated - and its users will see the number of requests they are able to make each day limited until it eventually ceases completely on the 1 December this year.

 The reason, Google claims, is a "substantial economic burden caused by extensive abuse."
 Quite what abuse has led to a company which is generally considered to have enough bandwidth and processing power to run the entire Internet twice over finding the service a 'substantial burden' isn't detailed in the terse note.